 Very Few couples are truely infertile ( i.e. cant have children of their own).
 However, approximately 1 in 6 couples in the UK seek help from their doctor because they suffer from a medical problem that reduces their chance of having a child of their own.
 The probability of these couples ever having their own children depends on the availability of appropriate treatment in good time.
 Evidence suggests that each year that appropriate treatment is delayed decreases by 20% the probability of ever having children.
 The causes are roughly 30% male and 70% female.

-We offer all treatment possible under the care of one Doctor on a personalised approach.
-This includes hormone investigation and treatment, Key hole surgery to diagnose and repair conditions preventing natural conception, and IVF and ICSI where appropriate.
+We offer all treatment possible under the care of one Doctor on a personalised approach, with access to the same Doctor 24 hours a day 7 days a week via mobile phone for help and support throughout the process of treatment.
+Treatment by this Doctor includes hormone investigation and treatment with medication to release eggs if appropriate.
+Key hole surgery to diagnose and repair conditions preventing natural conception, and IUI, IVF and ICSI if required.

 Once a woman is pregnant we offer a viability scan and a harmony genetic blood test of the baby from the mother for £500 from 10 weeks onwards including a 4D Scan DVD to take home.

 For recurrent miscarriages there is a complete range of investigations and treatment available.